 Wait… What does ‘rooming house’ mean?

-My lovely wife enjoys the world of Anne of Green Gables, so being the good husband that I am, I have spent many hours watching this genre along with her.
-As a result when I hear the words “rooming house,” I think of a large turn of the century house that has a whole bunch of people each renting a bedroom and sharing supper together at a large table.
+My lovely wife enjoys the world of Anne of Green Gables.
+As the good husband that I am, I have spent many hours watching this genre with her.
+Therefore, I envision something specific when I hear the words “rooming house.”
+I envision a large turn of the century house.
+Further, the house has a bunch of people renting a bedroom and sharing supper together at a large table.
 After all, that is a rooming house, isn’t it?

-No, like it or not, most insurance companies do not share my view of what constitutes a rooming house.
-Many of them view more than two unrelated people living in a house together as a rooming house.
-And that causes a problem.
-Many insurance companies specifically state that they do not insure rooming houses.
-This means that if there is a rooming house (by the insurance company’s definition, not by what I think of) they now have the opportunity to not pay a claim.
+No, like it or not, most insurance companies do not share my view of a rooming house.
+Most companies view more than two unrelated people living in a house together as a rooming house.
+That of which, causes a problem.
+Many insurance companies will not want to insure rooming houses.
+This means that if there is a rooming house (by the insurance company’s definition, not by what I think of), they now have the opportunity to not pay a claim.
 That is a situation we very much want to avoid.

-Every company is different, so please, please, please talk to your broker.
-Make sure that they know how many people occupy the home.
+Every company is different, so please, talk to your broker.
+Make sure that they know how many people occupy the home!

 What if we only have one person on the lease?